DearCaat/CQU-BPDD/index.md

 |Test Set|520|5007|426|3199|1382|479|576|38330|49919|

 ### Download CQU-BPDD
-[Downloading the dataset](https://pan.baidu.com/s/1ShSn0-bpBhCvNF1vF_LH5g), _Password:uiaw.
+[Downloading the dataset](https://pan.baidu.com/s/1KFtu5ZGb3lqqwxRoKUEzMw), _Password:mtf7.
 (Please note: CQU-BPDD can be only used in the uncommercial case.)_